What is the thyroid?

 - fast, irregular heart rate

-Hyperthyroidism can also cause atrial fibrillation, a dangerous arrhythmia that can lead to strokes, as well as congestive heart failure.
+Hyperthyroidism signs also include atrial fibrillation, a dangerous arrhythmia that can lead to strokes, as well as congestive heart failure.

 Concern Your Specialists